dcbaker/cython/docs/src/tutorial/pure.rst

 .. literalinclude:: ../../examples/tutorial/pure/c_arrays.py

-In normal Python, this will use a Python list to collect the counts, whereas Cython will generate C code that uses a C array of C ints.
+In normal Python, this will use a Python list to collect the counts, whereas Cython0 will generate C code that uses a C array of C ints.